actonmass/actonmass.org/content/bills/safe-communities-act.md

     description: Bill left to die in committee (House Ways & Means)
   - date: 2021-03-29
     description: Bill reintroduced as H2418
+  - date: 2021-03-29
+    description: Referred to the committee on Public Safety and Homeland Security
 timeline: []
 votes:
   - legislator: william-straus